DennisSuitters/summernote-cleaner/README.md

 The plugin can function in a couple of different ways.
 It can have a Toolbar Button which allows the Cleaning of the Editor's Text, or Pasted Text can be Cleaned when Pasted into the Text Editor.

+The plugin can also limit the number of characters, with options to display text and/or HTML count in the status bar area.

 ### Installation

 #### 1. Include JS